Mangifera foetida: Description

 Bachang trees take 6-8 years from planting time to harvest.
 Propagation is primarily by seed, though budding is also possible.

 The fruit is approximately 100-200g and has a very strong smell of turpentine.
 The ripe fruit contains an irritant that can inflame the lips and mouth.

 Uses

 In Indonesia, the unripe fruit (after being washed with salt water) is used in vegetable salads (rujak) and in sour pickle (acar).
 The ripe fruit can also be used to extract the juices or made into jam.

-Two known variety found in Borneo that can be very sweet or sour.
+Two known varieties found in Borneo can be very sweet or sour.